Political Science Department

 “An Alternative Reply to the Free-Rider Objection Against Unconditional Citizenship Grants” in Ethics and Public Policy, edited by Jonathan Boston.
 Canberra: The Australian National University Press, 2011.

-“Gender Equality and Motivation: The Case of Female Suicide Bombers” (currently under review by Cambridge University Press, as component chapter of Social Explanation and Justice: Essays for Jon Elster, co-edited with Claudio Lopez-Guerra, compilation of essays in honor of Columbia University Professor Jon Elster.
-This chapter pre-exists work with students mentioned above).
+“Gender Equality and Motivation: The Case of Female Suicide Bombers” (Cambridge University Press, component chapter of Democracy, rationality and Justice: Essays for Jon Elster, co-edited with Claudio Lopez-Guerra

 “Healthcare Beyond Politics” op-ed, Orlando Sentinel, July 6, 2012.